How To Teach A Dog To Walk On A Leash!

 This will be our goal in step 1.
 Let’s walk through it.

-- Set up a normal walking scenario indoors, leash and all.
+- Set up a normal walking scenario indoors.
+Yes, this means using a leash and all.

 - Have a cue word reserved for getting attention (“Look” or “Look at me”).